 All applicable state and Federal permits would be obtained prior to project implementation.
 These include the following: 1) Department of the Army Section 404 Nationwide Permit 27 for modifications to waters of the U.S., including wetlands; 2) Texas Commission on Environmental Quality (TCEQ) Section 401 water quality certification review; and 3) Texas Pollution Discharge Elimination System (TPDES) Construction General Permit (CGP) for stormwater pollutants.
 After coordination with Texas Parks and Wildlife Department (TPWD), it has been determined that an Aquatic Resource Relocation Plan (ARRP) or related permit would not be needed for proposed work in Veterans Lake and the Nancy's Creek wetland mitigation area.
-Further, coordination with TPWD Inland Fisheries determined that a Marl, Sand, Gravel, Shell, or Mudshell Permit is not applicable for proposed activities.
+Coordination with TPWD Inland Fisheries is still occurring regarding a Marl, Sand, Gravel, Shell, or Mudshell Permit for proposed activities.